 Companies sometimes fail to recognise concentration thresholds for hazardous substances that trigger notification requirements.
 This can result in missing a PCN entirely or submitting it too late.

-While EU regulations provide a harmonised framework, submission portals vary by member state.
-Using incorrect templates, languages, or units of measurement can delay acceptance.
+While EU regulations provide a harmonised framework, submission must be made on the ECHA portal.
+Variations in languages, or units of measurement can delay acceptance.

 6. Last-Minute Submissions